mutatecsharp/mutate-csharp/README.md

 ### Usage for `generate-tracer`
 Instruments the program under test with mechanisms that record execution traces for tests.
+The configurations for `generate-tracer` should match that of `mutate`.

+This should create the same mutation registry as the `mutate` command when the same (solution / project / directory in project / source file) is specified, but with the name `tracer-registry.mucs.json`.

+As with `mutate`, the instrumentation occurs in place.
 To record the execution trace, see `trace`.

 ```sh
 Usage: MutateCSharp generate-tracer [<args>]